 - Feel like natural breast tissue

 The gummy bear implants have one significant disadvantage.
-In order for them to stay in proper position, the implants have a rough or textured surface.
+For them to stay in the proper position, the implants have a rough or textured surface.
 This prevents them from rotating out of their proper orientation.
 Recent scientific studies have shown an association between texture surface implants and a rare but serious condition known as ALCL.
 If you are considering these implants you should have a detailed discussion with your surgeon.

 Saline Breast Implants